 The PFH Plaza at Private University of Applied Sciences Göttingen.
 Foto: PFH Göttingen

-The companies, in turn, provide university graduates with knowledge relating to innovation and how to start up businesses.
-This knowledge transfer is aimed at strengthening entrepreneurial dynamics in Southern Lower Saxony.
-The curricula offered by the Innovation Academy ranges from a comprehensive start-up qualification programme with workshops on entrepreneurship, an intrapreneurship education and Master’s degree programme in Innovation Management.
-Start-up consulting, including crowdfunding advice which helps start-ups establish new contacts and secure financing, is also provided.
-The SNIC pre-incubator provides entrepreneurs founding a start-up with the necessary infrastructure in a building where they can work round the clock free-of-charge to turn their business ideas into reality.
+The companies, in turn, provide university graduates with knowledge relating to innovation processes and how to start up their own businesses.
+This knowledge transfer aims at strengthening entrepreneurial dynamics.
+Curricula offered by the SNIC range from a comprehensive start-up qualification program with workshops on entrepreneurship, an intrapreneurship education and Master’s degree program in Innovation Management.
+SNIC also provides start-up consulting, crowdfunding advice as well as a business angel network.
+SNIC pre-incubator and SNIC accelerator Life-Sciences offer entrepreneurs founding a start-up with sector-specific advice, workshop programs and work space in a building where they can work 24/7 free-of-charge to turn their business ideas into reality.

-Beyond this, SNIC is committed to addressing the shortage of skilled and qualified professionals afflicting Southern Lower Saxony.
+Beyond this, SNIC addresses the shortage of skilled and qualified professionals within the region.
 At low-threshold events, students, doctoral candidates and business owners have the opportunity to become acquainted with each other and build collaborative networks.
-The economy benefits from field trips to businesses: when future specialists visit companies, employers can position themselves in a way that attracts up-and-coming qualified professionals.
-On the other hand, prospective university graduates gain a feel for their entry and career opportunities at the relevant companies.
-On top of this, SNIC supports students and companies in drafting application-related theses for final exam projects.
+The economy benefits from field trips to businesses: when future specialists visit companies, potential employers can attract up-and-coming qualified professionals.
+Prospective university graduates gain a feel for their entry and career opportunities at companies within and beyond the region.
+On top, SNIC supports students and companies in application-oriented Bachelor, Master and Doctoral theses.